Clustering Markov Decision Processes For Continual Transfer: Finding the Optimal Clustering

-In this section we derive an algorithm to solve the discrete optimization problem of computing $\argmin_{A \in \clstngs} cost_j(A)$, $j\in\{1,2\}$, where $\clstngs$ is the set of all possible clusterings of $\mdp_i$s.
-To motivate the need for the algorithm, in Appendix \ref{app_clustHard} we show that it is NP-complete to optimize both $cost_1$, and an upper bound of $cost_2$ (regrettably we do not have the same result for $cost_2$ itself).
-After that we present our novel discrete optimization algorithm.
-Our basic strategy is to sample repeatedly from a distribution over $\clstngs$, where the distribution concentrates around the optimum, and also around clusterings with low cost.
-This way, we are guaranteed with high probability to hit the optimum clustering, or at least a good clustering.
-Exact sampling from the distribution is difficult, and so our algorithm samples approximately from this distribution using a Markov chain Monte Carlo approach -- see \cite{robert_casella:2005} for a comprehensive introduction to MCMC and Metropolis Hastings Markov chains (MH chain in short) that we use.
+Our goal is to solve the discrete global optimization problem of computing $\argmin_{A \in \clstngs} cost(A)$, where $\clstngs$ is the set of all possible clusterings of $\mdp_i$s.
+Algorithms for discrete optimization problems tend to fall into specific classes, appropriate for the problem at hand.
+We present a {\em stochastic search} algorithm for our problem (see Figure \ref{fig_stochOpt}).

+Our basic strategy is to construct a distribution over $\clstngs$, that concentrates around the optimum and around clusterings with low cost.
+The concentration property implies that if we repeatedly sample from this distribution, we will find the optimum or a good/low cost clustering with high probability.
+However, in general, exact sampling from such distributions is difficult, and so our algorithm samples approximately from this distribution using a Markov chain Monte Carlo approach -- see \citep{robert_casella:2005} for a comprehensive introduction to MCMC and Metropolis Hastings Markov chains (MH chain in short) that we use.
+The use of MCMC turns our algorithm into a stochastic search algorithm.

-Our algorithm is essentially simulated annealing \citep{kirkpatrick_gelatt_vecchi:1983} with stochastic temperature changes, which means that we bypass the very hard problem of setting the cooling schedule in the standard version of the algorithm.
-We give a simple proof of convergence and speed of convergence of the algorithm (see, for instance, \citep{locatelli:2000} for contrast).
-The algorithm, Search-Clusterings is given in Algorithm \ref{alg_srchClust} and the distributions used in the algorithm are described below.
+The resulting algorithm can be understood as simulated annealing \citep{kirkpatrick_gelatt_vecchi:1983} but with {\em stochastic temperature changes}.
+Figure \ref{fig_sim_mhav} describes simulated annealing qualitatively and also contrasts it with our algorithm, MHAV.
+Simulated annealing is a stochastic search algorithm for optimizing an objective function $f$, where the search rule at step $t$ jumps from point $y$ to $y'$ with probability $P_t(y,y') = q_{y,y'} \exp[-\frac{1}{z(t)}\max(0,f(y')-f(y)]$. $q_{y,y'}$ is a candidate distribution (probability with which $y'$ is proposed as the next point given current point $x$) and the remaining term depends on the improvement $f(y')-f(y)$ and the {\em temperature} $z(t)$ (see below).
+Because of the $\max$ in the improvement term, jumps to lower $f$-valued (i.e. better) points $y'$ succeed with probability 1, while jumps to higher $f$-valued (i.e. worse) points $y'$ succeed with probability depending on how much higher (worse) the point is.